-VCTs are less liquid than mainstream investments like shares or unit trusts.
+VCTs are less liquid than mainstream investments such as listed shares or unit trusts.
 They can be sold on the open stock market, but normally at a share price lower or significantly lower than the value of the underlying assets.
 They trade at a discount to Net Asset Value or NAV.

-However, many VCT managers periodically offer to buy shares back at a better price than available on the open market – often at a 5% to 10% discount to NAV.
+Many VCT managers periodically offer to buy shares back at a preferential rate – often at a 5% to 10% discount to NAV.

 Please note, the minimum holding period to retain the income tax relief is five years.